needle-mirror/com.unity.testtools.codecoverage/Documentation~/index.md

 Once a test run has completed, the Code Coverage package will generate an [HTML coverage report](HowToInterpretResults.md) showing which lines of your code are covered by tests.
 Code Coverage currently supports  **PlayMode** and **EditMode** tests.
 It also allows you to track the code coverage changes through time.

-Additionally, the Code Coverage package offers a [Coverage Recording](CoverageRecording.md) feature which allows capturing coverage data on demand, in case you do not have tests in your project.
+Additionally, the Code Coverage package offers a [Coverage Recording](CoverageRecording.md) feature which allows capturing coverage data on demand, in case you do not have tests in your project or doing manual testing.

-The [Code Coverage Workshop](CodeCoverageWorkshop.md) will give you an insight into the package.
+The [Quickstart](Quickstart.md) guide will give you an insight into the package.

 ## Coverage HTML Report